 Welcome to the Sandringham Breakwater Fishing Guide.
-Sandringham breakwater is located of Jetty road behind the footy oval.
+Sandringham breakwater is located on Jetty road behind the footy oval.
 It’s not quite as popular as neighbouring fishing destinations Brighton break wall and Mordialloc pier but it still is a good fishing destination particular in the warmer months.
 Bringing long casting surf gear will allow you to target snapper from the ends of the rock wall whilst you can also bring light gear and target whiting and garfish.
 Or casting soft plastics near the moored yachts which can be very enjoyable.

 Things to do at Sandringham

 Sandringham is a popular Melbourne suburb that spans along Port Phillip Bay.
-Only 16 kilometres south-east from the Melbourne CBD.
+Only 16 kilometres southeast of the Melbourne CBD.
 This is a popular destination for the family to enjoy the beach, walking, cycling and a vast array of playgrounds, cafes and boutique shops in a vibrant township.
 Visit the band rotunda on Sandringham beach which provides fun photo opportunities.
 The bayside coastal arts trail is a great 17-kilometre walking track that passes through Sandringham.
 Parking is available at the pier entrance however you will need to pay.

 Fishing at Sandringham Breakwater

 At Sandringham Breakwater, you can seasonally target

 This location can fish well with both soft plastics and bait especially for pinkies in the warmer months.
 Take some time to study the weather and tides before fishing here which can make a big difference to your casting distance.
 Fishing on low tide can be very challenging as the waters will be shallow its best to fish during a rising ride.
 Be prepared to bring multiple outfits and to inevitably lose some gear along the rocks to snags.
 Over the years some good size snapper has been caught here check out our guide on targeting snapper around Melbourne.
 The best time to target snapper here is between Oct and March after a few windy days.
 Ideally using a 9 to 12-foot surf rod and a heavy star or bomb sinker to allow you to cast a squid or pilchard out far into deeper waters and productive snapper grounds.